opf/openproject/docs/system-admin-guide/authentication/kerberos/README.md

 We are going to create a new file `/etc/openproject/addons/apache2/custom/vhost/kerberos.conf` with the following contents.

+> [!NOTE]
-> **Please note**: The following kerberos configuration is only an example.
+> The following kerberos configuration is only an example.
 We cannot provide any support or help with regards to the Kerberos side of configuration.
 OpenProject will simply handle the incoming header containing the logged in user.

 ```apache
 <Location />